dmcgowandmc/servians-coding-challenge/README.md

 ## CI / CD workflows

 * We can use jenkins / github workflows as a push based deployments.
-* Also we can use gitops (Argocd, Flux) for CD part to deploy configurations automatically as a pull based deployments.
+* Also we can use gitops (Argocd, Flux) for CD part to deploy configurations as pull based deployments.
-* For Demo purpose added github workflow yaml into .github/workflows folder
+* For Demo purpose added github workflow yaml, into .github/workflows folder

 ## Let's provision the infrastructure

-* To configure infrastructure you need to declare below environment variables
+* To configure infrastructure, you need to declare below environment variables

   ```bash
   export AWS_ACCESS_KEY_ID=